heyuday/mini-shell/README.md

 - **`wsh-dbg`** — compiled debug binary.

-Each module is isolated for clarity and reusability, allowing the shell to scale from command parsing to multi-process pipelines.
+Each module is isolated for clarity and reusability, allowing the shell to scale from command parsing to multiprocess pipelines.